neicnordic/neic.no/_activities/glenna2.md

     minutes: https://wiki.neic.no/int/Category:Glenna2_management_meetings
     frequency: Weekly
 ---
+Glenna2 continues the collaboration of the first Glenna project.

-Glenna 2 aims to provide added value to the Nordic national cloud and dataintensive computing initiatives by:
+The Glenna2 project aims to provide added value to the Nordic national cloud and dataintensive computing initiatives by:

 Supporting national cloud initiatives to sustain affordable IaaS cloud resources through financial support, knowledge exchange and pooling competency on cloud operations.